StuartRiffle/ragtag-tiger/README.md

 --llm-provider openai --llm-server http://YOUR_SERVER:8081
 ```

-To use built-in `llama.cpp` [libraries](https://pypi.org/project/llama-cpp-python/) locally _without_ running a server, set the provider to "llamacpp" and supply a model filename:
+To use built-in `llama.cpp` [libraries](https://pypi.org/project/llama-cpp-python/) locally _without_ manually starting a server, set the provider to "llamacpp" and supply a model filename:
 ```
 --llm-provider llamacpp --llm-model codellama-34b.Q4_K_M.gguf
 ```

 To connect to an actual [OpenAI](https://platform.openai.com/) endpoint:
-- remind yourself that RAG queries will exfiltrate chunks of your indexed documents
 - authenticate by setting `OPENAI_API_KEY` in your environment (or override it with `--llm-api-key`)
-- select [one of their models](https://platform.openai.com/docs/models) using `--llm-model` (the default is `gpt-3.5-turbo-instruct`)
+- change [models](https://platform.openai.com/docs/models) using `--llm-model` (the default is `gpt-3.5-turbo-instruct`)
 - do **not** set a custom `--llm-server`
+- remind yourself that RAG queries will exfiltrate chunks of your documents
 ```
 --llm-provider openai --llm-model gpt-4
 ```